-The purpose of the “It’s Not a Game” (INAG) presentation is to increase knowledge, comprehension, and application regarding issues of interpersonal violence, specifically stalking, relationship violence, and sexual assault.
-Additionally, the presentation addresses skills to enhance the development of healthy and balanced relationships, while also providing supportive resources for students who experience interpersonal violence.
-INAG also provides a general overview of Sexual Assault Violence Intervention & Prevention (SAVIP) services as well as the different incidents that involve the SAVIP office.
-Additionally, INAG is a component of SAVIP’s Bystander Accountability initiative.
-The INAG presentation is led by current students or Graduate Assistants in order to provide a student perspective on interpersonal violence issues.
+The purpose of the “It’s Not a Game” (INAG) presentation is to increase knowledge regarding issues of interpersonal violence, specifically stalking, relationship violence, and sexual assault.
+The presentation will address skills to enhance the development of healthy and balanced relationships, while providing supportive resources for students who experience interpersonal violence.
+INAG strives to facilitate this training through the student’s perspective by having current students or Graduate Assistance (GA’s) lead these presentations.
+INAG is a component of SAVIP’s Bystander Accountability initiative and provides a general overview of SAVIP (Sexual Assault Violence Intervention & Prevention) services.

 II.
 Help Students Discover and Connect With the University of South Carolina

 a.
 Identify appropriate campus resources and opportunities that contribute to their educational experience, goals, and campus engagement

 This presentation will increase awareness as well as knowledge of resources available to students, faculty, and staff as it relates to interpersonal violence and sexual assault.

 b.
 Develop and apply skills that contribute to building positive relationships with peers, staff and faculty

 This presentation will increase awareness as well as knowledge of resources available to the students, faculty and staff as it relates to interpersonal violence and sexual assault.
 Additionally, it will inform participants of the techniques and skills needed in order to be an accountable bystander.

 III.
 Prepare Students for Responsible Lives in a Diverse, Interconnected, and Changing World